 Occupational therapy support worker OT assistant, OT technician, rehabilitation assistant, technical instructor

-Occupational therapy support workers work with occupational therapists to help people live as independently as possible after illness, accident or with the ageing process.
+Occupational therapy support workers work with occupational therapists to help sick, injured or old people to be as independent as possible.

 1. Entry requirements